-The Hub is working with the Australian financial services sector, including retail banks, insurers/reinsurers and fund managers to identify their needs and to develop and deliver a preliminary suite of data and information products, and services, management tools and capacity development support tailored to meet these needs.
-The initial focus is for the outputs to inform sectoral physical climate change impact and risk assessments, at both the national and sub-national scale, and climate-related financial disclosures.
+The Hub worked with the Australian financial services sector, including retail banks, insurers/reinsurers and fund managers to identify their needs and to develop and deliver a preliminary suite of data and information products, and services, and capacity development support tailored to meet these needs.
+The initial focus was for the outputs to inform sectoral physical climate change impact and risk assessments, at both the national and sub-national scale, and climate-related financial disclosures.

-Our research and engagement activities aim to ensure that as a result of our science:
+Our research and engagement activities aimed to ensure that as a result of our science:

 - the financial services sector gains:

 - enhanced awareness of the availability and utility of science-based data and information, and the functionality of existing and new decision support tools, and

 - enhanced capacity for operational applications of science-based climate change services for informing climate change impact assessments and risk.